Developing Climate-sensitive Conflict Prevention Approaches

 climate change conflict prevention

 Violent conflicts are getting worse and deadlier.
 The number of civil wars has tripled.
-There is a growth of transnational criminal networks and radical groups in the past decade.
+There has been a growth of transnational criminal networks and radical groups in the past decade.

-Climate change is worsening these conflicts and impacting transboundary water resources, food security, sea levels, flood risks, migration are affecting nations, and these challenges will require a large-scale climate adaptation and mitigation, the report says.
+Climate change is worsening these conflicts and impacting transboundary water resources, food security, sea levels, flood risks, and migration, affecting nations.
+The report says that these challenges will require large-scale climate adaptation and mitigation.

-Adam Day and Jessica Caus present the report, “Conflict Prevention in an Era of Climate Change”, which aims to support the United Nations (UN) and its partners in developing climate-sensitive conflict prevention approaches.
+Adam Day and Jessica Caus present the “Conflict Prevention in an Era of Climate Change” report, which aims to support the United Nations (UN) and its partners in developing climate-sensitive conflict prevention approaches.

 The report is divided into three parts.

-Part 1 contains a review of literature on the relationship between climate change and violent conflicts.
+Part 1 reviews the literature on the relationship between climate change and violent conflicts.

-Part 2 covers the countries of Bangladesh and Nigeria on an in-depth case study on the various ways that environmental changes are compounding the effects of conflicts on each country.
+Part 2 covers Bangladesh and Nigeria in an in-depth case study of the various ways environmental changes compound the effects of conflicts on each country.

-Part 3 offers conclusions and recommendations based on the review of literature, interview of experts and roundtable discussions on March 2020 and discussions with practitioners on the field.
+Part 3 offers conclusions and recommendations based on the literature review, interviews with experts, roundtable discussions in March 2020, and discussions with practitioners in the field.

-This report is relevant and useful to the UN field representatives, policymakers, decision-makers, and others who are working on conflict prevention, stabilisation, peace-building, and climate adaptation and mitigation.
+This report is relevant and useful to the UN field representatives, policymakers, decision-makers, and others working on conflict prevention, stabilisation, peace-building, and climate adaptation and mitigation.

 To read the entire report, CLICK on the link below: